moudeyverma/mdeyvermablogs/README.md

   - Moved existing windows containers to latest AKS windows containers- WS2022 for several number of important reasons [know more](https://learn.microsoft.com/en-us/virtualization/windowscontainers/about/whats-new-ws2022-containers)
   * Moved the existing linux containers to AKS Linux containers
   - Left the WCF services untouched, hosted in ASF with worker role and customization. [know more](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-wcf).
-  Since customer is planning eventually to move everything to linux containers ,so later they have to re implement the WCF part with more modern technologies like gRPC or http Request/Response webApIs.
+  Since the final target is to eventually move everything to linux containers ,so the WCF can be redesigned with more modern technologies like gRPC or http Request/Response webApIs.
 <br><br>Refer to the below links to find out the correct base image, that has IIS Roles enabled for windows containers
 https://mcr.microsoft.com/en-us/product/dotnet/framework/aspnet/about
 <br>https://hub.docker.com/_/microsoft-windows-servercore-iis?tab=description